 - No added sugar or sodium

-PURE MAPLE SYRUP BENEFITS:
+PURE MAPLE VS PROCESSED MAPLE SYRUP

-- Lower glycemic index than most sugars
+- Lower glycemic index than most sugars, and less processed

 READY TO GATHER YOUR INGREDIENTS?